Skip to Content

 Customer controller: define the validation commands.
 The local worker runs them during execution before the PR or MR reaches review.

-The worker has an allowed command list.
+Allowed commands are worker or platform policy, not a repository catalog field.
 Repository validation commands only work when the command name is allowed by the worker runtime.

 Terminal window